The hanging chain problem in the sphere and in the hyperbolic plane: Conclusions and outlook

 \section{Conclusions and outlook}

-The catenary is the solution of the hanging chain problem in $\r^2$ and this makes the catenary also attractive to other fields of science, engineering, architecture and arts.
-However, the hanging chain problem has not been posed in spaces other than Euclidean one.
-Among these spaces, it is clear that the sphere $\s^2$ and the hyperbolic plane $\h^2$ are the natural choices to extend the hanging chain problem because they are the models of the elliptic and the hyperbolic geometry, respectively.
-The purpose of this paper has been to solve this problem in $\s^2$ and in $\h^2$ obtaining a natural concept of catenary in both space forms.
+The catenary is the solution of the hanging chain problem in $\r^2$ and this makes it so attractive in other fields of science, engineering and architecture.
+However, the hanging chain problem has not been formulated in spaces other than Euclidean one.
+Among these spaces, the sphere $\s^2$ and the hyperbolic plane $\h^2$ are the natural choices to extend this problem.
+It has been formulated this problem in $\s^2$ and in $\h^2$, defining in each case a potential energy that depends on the distance of a point with respect to a reference line.
+The resulting critical points of these energies (for different reference lines) have generalized the concept of catenary in both spaces.

-Catenaries defined in $\s^2$ and $\h^2$ share the same properties of the Euclidean catenary.
-For example, we obtain a characterization in terms of the curvature of the curve, or a coordinate-free characterization of the curvature depending on the angle between the unit normal of the curve and a vector field of the ambient space.
+A remarkable result is the characterization of the generating curves of minimal rotational surfaces of $\s^3$ proving that these curves are chains on $\s^2$ suspended by its weight where the force vector field is really the gravity of $\r^3$.
+In this particular situation, the initial hanging chain problem formulated in $\s^2$ must be replaced by other, which was called `extrinsic', because the force field is a vector of $\r^3$, not of $\s^2$.
+Then it was proved that the generating curves are solutions of an old problem formulated by Bobillier in the 19th century and that it has been revisited in the present paper.

 There are a number of problems in which this article could be expanded.
 For example, a question concerns to investigate the existence of closed spherical catenaries.
-In view of the pictures of Figure \ref{fig1}, it seems plausible that such catenaries do exist (see also \cite{al}).
-Besides the closed catenaries, surely there are other catenaries that never closes and they are turning around the north pole of $\s^2$.
-The problem that arises is that the curvature function is periodic, but this does not ensure that the catenary closes: see a discussion of this problem in \cite{arroyo}.
+In view of the pictures of Figure \ref{fig1}, it seems plausible that such catenaries do exist.
+This problem was investigated in \cite{al} for extrinsic spherical catenaries in the context of rotational surfaces of $\s^3$ with constant mean curvature.
+Besides the closed catenaries, there are other catenaries which never close up and they are turning around the north pole of $\s^2$.
+The problem that arises here is that, although the curvature function is periodic, this is not enough to ensure that the corresponding catenary will be closed: see a discussion of this problem in \cite{arroyo}.